 1. Low Taxes

 Greece indeed has a lot to offer to foreigners investing in the country.
-For overseas residents, the country offers terrific tax deals.
 If your native country is under a tax treaty with Greece, you don’t have to pay double taxes.
 Moreover, income from Greece’s properties will be taxable in Greece only, and any income from abroad will be tax-free.

 The current PM of the country, Mitsotakis, has even announced VAT suspension on the real estate properties in the country.
 However, you’ll have to pay a property tax each year.